Zoli Ádok: Career

-Zoli's career began from 1996 when after finishing his dance studies in Pécs, he started his career with Ivan Marko in the Hungarian Festival Ballett then joined the Le Dance Contemporary Dance Company led by award-winning Andrea Ladányi.
+Zoli's career began from 1996 when after finishing his dance studies in Pécs, he started his career with Ivan Marko in the Hungarian Festival Ballett.
+He later joined the Le Dance Contemporary Dance Company led by award-winning Andrea Ladányi.
 He moved on to travel around the world as a dancer and musical actor in Switzerland in the musical Fame.

-Cats (Berlin) 2002–2004

 In 2008 Zoli released his debut album, which is called "Tánclépés".

 In 2009 Zoli represented his nation at the 2009 Eurovision Song Contest with the song "Dance With Me".
 Zoli's song was the internal selection jury's third choice, but after the original winning song was disqualified and the first runner-up withdrawn, Zoli's song was chosen for Moscow.
 He competed in the second semi-final but failed to reach the final.
 He did however, win the Barbara Dex Award.

 Zoli released his second album in 2011, entitled "Három álom".

 Zoli Adok has left Hungary and started performing on various luxury cruise lines: